-Style of voyages on the Phoenix
+Charter voyages on the Phoenix

-An authentic 17th century sailing experience.
+You have the option of an authentic 17th century sailing experience.
 Due to the number of lines and how few run to deck level, guests can expect an active voyage should they wish.

 Guests can go aIoft with a crew member and assist with sail stowing etc. When we wear ship (jibe) we have to generously adjust 141ines whether fully set or not.

 As a crew we operate the ship under sail with traditional navigation sighting the chart plotter rarely, and we actively engage guests to join in with navigational practices.
 Should they have an interest in celestial navigation, we have a sextant on board and would very much encourage the use of it!
 We operate as closely to 18th century standards of seamanship as we can, still making use of the bosuns whistle and take every opportunity to manoeuvre under sail; which to do properly can take at least 10 people.

 The crew are welcoming and sociable, and you’ll soon feel like part of the team.
 They love to teach, sharing their love of this wonderful ship.

 Also on board is an excellent cook, who you’ll often see pitching in to help on deck in between meal times.
 On charter you’ll enjoy a cooked breakfast each morning, with sandwiches and snacks for lunch and a hearty mariners dinner each evening.
 All of this as well as regular baked goodies to keep energy levels up!

 Before you board Phoenix it’s important to understand there are a few physical requirements to sailing with us.